rumaisa-azeem/llm-robots-discrimination-safety/docs/_build/html/_sources/main.rst.txt

 main.py
 =======

-Run this script - runs the prompt set through the model to get mutliple output sequences per model, also to get top n most likely output words for each prompts alongside their probabilities.
+Run this script - runs the prompt set through the model to get n output sequences per prompt, also to get top n most likely output tokens for each prompt alongside their probabilities.

 .. automodule:: main
    :members: